 Do I send transcripts now or when the year is complete?

-Your transcript needs to be received by the Med Plus program by the application deadline to be considered for entry into the program.
+If you choose to send your transcripts by mail (please see above) your transcript needs to be received by the Med Plus program by the application deadline to be considered for entry into the program.

 Can I apply to Med Plus before I am accepted into Brock University?